mtconnect/PocketNC_adapter/README.md

 Next time when the PocketNC is restarted, the adapter will be running as a service behind the scenes.

+For implementation of the MTConnect agent, the steps are clearly defined on the MTConnect agent github repository (https://github.com/mtconnect/mtconnect-agent).
+The "PocketNC.xml" can be used as device file for the MTConnect agent.

 Verification
 ------------